tewidis/GIOS/markdown/virtualization.md

     * Problems with Trap-and-Emulate (x86 pre-2005)
         + 4 rings, no root/non-root modes yet
         + Hypervisor in ring0, guest OS in ring1
-        + 17 privelegd instructions do not trap!
+        + 17 priveleged instructions do not trap!
 Fail silently!
             - Interrupt enable/disable bit in priveleged register;
             POPF/PUSHF instructions that access it from ring1 fail silently
             - Hypervisor doesn't know, so it doesn't try to change settings